-Wear your baby in whatever carrier is most comfortable to you.
+When you aren’t driving, wear your baby in whatever carrier is most comfortable to you.
 In many situations, wearing your baby allows you to move around easier than using a stroller and babies at this age still love being snuggled close to you which might induce a bonus nap along the way.

-3. Pack a little as possible
+3. Pack as little as possible

 5. But do pack a baby monitor

 If your baby goes to bed early, a video monitor allows you to keep an eye on your sleeping baby while you have some personal time to unwind.